 Battery Park City Community Center - Construction commenced on the 55,000 square foot community center housed on the first three floors of the residential buildings on Site 23/24 being constructed by the Milsteins.
 The Center will be home to two swimming pools, a gym, a locker room, classrooms, a teaching kitchen and a café among its services.
 Asphalt Green, which operates a similar facility uptown was selected through an RFP process in conjunction with representatives of the Community Board.
-The center is expected to open in 2011.
+The center is expected to open in Spring 2012.

 Ballfield Renovation - One of Battery Park City's most significant and heavily-used public amenities are the ballfields.
 The continuing demand for the fields and the need for increasing access to open space led the BPCA to explore the installation of artificial turf on the fields.
-Community leaders were invited to participate in the decision-making process which has led to the design of a sustainable (green) astro-turf field to be installed between little league season in the Spring of 2011 and soccer season in the fall of 2011.
+Community leaders were invited to participate in the decision-making process which has led to the design of a sustainable (green) astro-turf field was installed between little league season and soccer season and opened in September2011.